9999years/textecca/report/report.md

 One of the things I want to talk about here is "why is this such a hard problem?"

+## Boxes and Glue

+The most durable part of TeX is the venerable box-and-glue model used for describing layouts in terms of constraints.
+However, page layout is one of the least interesting aspects of TeX and document design in general to me --- and, more precisely, the restrictions of paper pages and designs (non-interactive, static, un-zoomable) are exactly what I want future systems to go beyond.

+## Charm and Humanism

+There is something peculiar about Donald Knuth as a person.
+I think his little witticisms are very annoying, and I exceptionally despise that the TeX users group has titled him "Grand Wizard", but there's a certain humanism (intimacy?) in TeX.

+It feels unfinished in a deliberate way.
+TeX has "whatsit"s and more, little things that seem to... just not be named.

 ## Beyond plain text

 Using plain text for source code has certain limitations, so we create IDEs or